birdipa2/credit-risk-classification/README.md

 The project utilizes two machine learning models: Logistic Regression with Original Data and Logistic Regression with Resampled Data.

-The Logistic Regression model with Original Data achieved an accuracy score of 0.952 and exhibited good precision, recall, and F1-scores for both healthy loans and loan defaults.
+The Logistic Regression model with Original Data achieved a balanced accuracy score of 0.952 and exhibited good precision, recall, and F1-scores for both healthy loans and loan defaults.

-The Logistic Regression model with Resampled Data achieved an accuracy score of 0.994 and demonstrated improved precision, recall, and F1-scores, especially for loan defaults.
+The Logistic Regression model with Resampled Data achieved a balanced accuracy score of 0.994 and demonstrated improved precision, recall, and F1-scores, especially for loan defaults.

 ## Conclusion

 Based on the evaluation results, the Logistic Regression model with Resampled Data outperformed the model trained on the original data.
-It showed higher accuracy and better performance in capturing loan defaults.
+It showed higher balanced accuracy and better performance in capturing loan defaults.
 Therefore, it is recommended to use the Logistic Regression model with Resampled Data for loan default prediction.

 ## Contact